 Note that I ALWAYS wear gloves for client contact!
 Images without gloves were sent to me for consultations, and are posted anonymously and with permission.

-To evaluate your anatomy, I need to see clear, close up images as described below:
+To evaluate your anatomy, I need to see clear, close up images as described below.
+If you can't send me clear images, I may not be able to complete your consultation.

 Note that if your glans fully turtles into your body when at rest, you're not a candidate for these piercings.
 They would be unsafe on intact (uncircumcised builds) if the jewelry prevents the foreskin from resting over the glans.
 Piercing is also inadvisable if the foreskin would cause excessive pressure against the jewelry.